SaiMeghana14/EduGenie/README.md

 - Streamlit for its simplicity and UI magic.
 - Firebase Realtime Database for collaboration.
 - `streamlit-webrtc` for seamless live rooms.

+✨ “Education isn’t one-size-fits-all — and neither is EduGenie.”